Rebels open in Charleston for seventh consecutive season

 When head coach Michele Drinkard took over the Ole Miss program in the summer of 2007, she was charged with the task of rebuilding a program that had not seen much success since its last NCAA appearance in 2004.
 The Rebels had been a program with tournament titles and four previous NCAA Regional appearances.
 But the four seasons prior to Drinkard's arrival saw the team struggle to last place finishes in the SEC and no NCAA appearances.
 It didn't take her long to ignite a fire under the program.

-ON THE RISE In four years, Drinkard has guided the Rebels to four straight postseason appearances, as the Rebels participated in the NCAA East Regional in 2009, the Central Regional in 2010, the East Regional in 2011 and the East Regional in 2012.
+ON THE RISE In seven years, Drinkard has guided the Rebels to five straight postseason appearances, as the Rebels participated in the NCAA East Regional in 2009, the Central Regional in 2010, the East Regional in 2011, the Central Regional in 2012 and the East Regional in 2013.

 The Rise of the program continued in 2010, with the team's second straight NCAA appearance.
 The Rebels went into the final day of play at the regional with a chance to advance to the NCAA Finals for the first time ever.

 Individually, Sara Grantham earned All-SEC second team honors, becoming the second player under Drinkard to earn All-conference honors.
 Ole Miss continued its academic prowess under Drinkard, as four players earned NGCA All-American Scholar accolades.
 The Rebels tied with South Carolina for the most selections in the SEC.